change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 Selecting data from a `DataFrame` intuitive and builds on concepts we discussed in the previous module.
 A `DataFrame` holds column names, called headers, and row names, called indexes.
 Depending on how we loaded the data these might be integers, strings (text) or combinations of both.

 In the context of the table shown in the image below, Pandas allows us to choose specific combinations of rows and columns from the associated DataFrame.
-We covered some way to do that in what follows:
+We will cover some ways to do that in the sections that follow:

 {% include figure.html url="" max-width="60%" file="/morea/data-wrangling-1/fig/E4_1_selection_dataframe.png" alt="Selection DataFrame" caption="" %}